Kratemis/public_timetable/README.md

 00 * * * * /usr/bin/php /root/timetable/yii main/set-number-of-week
 00 8 * * 1 /usr/bin/php /root/timetable/yii mail/guards-mail > /home/logs/timetable/mail-guards`date +\%y\%m\%d\%H\%M`.log 2>&1
 ```

+Remember that the hour of the server could be different than yours

 # How to deploy the app.